telerik/blazor-docs/knowledge-base/grid-doubleclick-starts-editing.md

 ## Notes
-When you are using the Grid state to set a row in edit mode, you should perform all the tasks synchronously.

-At this stage the asynchronous calls in Grid events prevent you from updating the Grid state.
-It is a known behavior, we have it logged in the public portal at the following [link](https://feedback.telerik.com/blazor/1486285-async-calls-in-grid-events-prevent-you-from-updating-the-grid-state).
+When changing the grid state in its row click event, you need the event handler to be synchronous.
+At the time of writing, asynchronous calls in Grid events prevent you from updating the Grid state.
+It is a known issue, and we have it logged for improvement at the following [link](https://feedback.telerik.com/blazor/1486285-async-calls-in-grid-events-prevent-you-from-updating-the-grid-state) so you can Follow and Vote for it.